docker-archive/classicswarm/docs/swarm_at_scale.md

 on two separate nodes.
 They operate behind an Interlock load balancer that distributes incoming connections across both.

-In the event that one of the web containers or nodes fails, the load balancer will start directing all incoming requests to surviving instance.
+If one of the web containers or nodes fails, the load balancer will start directing all incoming requests to a surviving instance.
 Once the failed instance is back up, or a replacement is added, the load balancer will add it to the configuration and start sending a portion of the incoming requests to it.